metacpan/metacpan-cpan-extracted/distros/P/Pod-Thread/README.md

 ## Requirements

-Perl 5.24 or later and Pod::Parser 3.06 or later.
+Perl 5.24 or later.
 As mentioned above, it's also not particularly useful without spin.

 ## Building and Installation